jwerle/nexus-js-node-v8/nexus-js-v8-node.md

 f_tpl->SetCallHandler(myFunction);
 ```

 The state of the function template is much like a class without any methods or properties.
 In JavaScript we add class methods by adding to the prototype of the function.
-In order to achieve the same results in v8 we much get a reference to the functions prototype.
+In order to achieve the same results in v8 we must get a reference to the function's prototype.
 This is achieved by retrieving the `v8::FunctionTemplate` instance's prototype `v8::ObjectTemplate` instance with the `v8::FunctionTemplate::PrototypeTemplate` method.

 ***Figure 2.x - Retrieving a prototype template from a function template C++ with V8***